ibe-uw/tiara/docs/usage.md

 tiara -i sample_input.fasta -o out.txt --tf mit pla pro -t 4 -p 0.65 0.60 --probabilities
 ```

-In addition to creating the files above, it crates, in the folder where `tiara` is run,
+In addition to creating the files above, it creates, in the folder where `tiara` is run,
 three files containing sequences from `sample_input.fasta` classified as
 mitochondria, plastid and prokarya (`--tf mit pla pro` option).